Alice’s Adventures in the Cousins’ War

 ‘To send all his horses and all his men,’ […].

 Which, as we’ve already seen, is a vain hope.
-Humpty is disturbed she knows about the king’s promise, and accuses her of spying, to which she replies it is in a book, to which he responds:
+Humpty is disturbed she knows about the king’s promise, and accuses her of spying, to which she says it is in a book, to which he responds:

 ‘Ah, well!
 They may write such things in a book,’ Humpty Dumpty said in a calmer tone.
 ‘That’s what you call a History of England, that is.

-And of course the play is one of Shakespeare’s English Histories.
 Next, the subject of Alice’s age is raised, which she says is seven years and six months, to which Humpty replies rather threateningly,

 ‘ […] With proper assistance, you might have left off at seven.’